aws-solutions/document-understanding-solution/README.md

 In this mode, your data is indexed, stored and available to search in both Amazon ES and Amazon Kendra indexes.
 There is also a comparitive view available to see the difference in both the search modes.

-For Development Deploy, Set `searchMode` = `AMAZON_ES_AND_KENDRA` in package.json
-For CICD Deploy, set the SearchMode parameter in the CloudFormation template.
+For Development Deploy, Set `searchMode: "AMAZON_ES_AND_KENDRA"` in package.json  For CICD Deploy, set the SearchMode parameter in the CloudFormation template.

 ### 2. Comprehend Medical Enabled Mode
 In the Comprehend Medical Enabled mode, DUS provides the additional capability to extract medical information such as Medical Entities, ICD-10 and RX Norm onotlogies from uploaded documents.